Chariot makers and Agnihotra

 to handle (if they are more than about 19 feet).
 In these cases no

 pdf output is produced.
-However, you may still download the latex
+However, you may still download the

-source code and manually split the derivation.
+source code, run the prover locally and manually split the derivation.

 The prover implements backwards proof search in the dyadic version

 of non-monotone modal logic MD for the obligation operator